Beginners’ Buyer Guides

 However, it is a great platform on which to start out.
 If you are a beginner, make sure you buy a controller that you can develop some tangible skills on, that you can transfer to, eventually, what is most likely to be today's standard setup, the CD decks.

-You may want to go for a cheaper option than today's club-standard decks if you’re on a budget or just starting out.
-The cheaper CD decks on the market have the basic controls you need for starting out – such as pitch bend buttons (which slow down and speed up a track).
+We have the top-of-the-range decks available in our stores and online, but you may want to go for a cheaper option if you’re on a budget or just starting out.
+The cheaper CD decks on the market have the basic controls you need for starting out – such as pitch bend controls (which slow down and speed up a track) and cue buttons.

-The CD deck's jog wheel will allow you to ‘scratch’ your CDs like they are vinyl.
-Larger jog wheels tend to be easier to use.
-Some other features that most modern CD players have are:
+The CD decks’s jog wheel will allow you to ‘scratch’ your CDs or USB files like they are vinyl.
+Larger jog wheels tend to be easier and nicer to use, although they normally come on the more expensive models in the range.
+Some other features that most modern CD/USB players have are:

 - Seamless loops